-MATH 226 Business Statistics
+MATH 226 Business Statistics 3 UNITS

 This course emphasizes conceptual rather than computational understanding of basic statistical concepts, including inferential statistics, probability, and hypothesis testing.
-A key component of the course is the introduction to statistical computation using the SPSS computer program.
+A key component of the course is the introduction to statistical computation using computer programs.
 Lecture.
 Prerequisite: Placement exam or MATH 149, Intermediate Algebra, with a grade of "C" or better.